qfpl/reflex-tutorial/blog/drafts/reflex/basics/dom.md

 It's the biggest piece of functionality that we have put together so far, but it does what is says on the tin:
 <div class="demo" id="examples-dom-todoitem-8"></div>

+## Playing along at home

+If you want to test out your understanding of how you can use `reflex-dom` to work with the DOM, there are exercises [here](../exercises/dom/) that might help.
+These exercises build up incrementally as the series progresses, so it would probably best to start the exercises beginning at the start of the series.

 ## Next up

 In the [next post](../switching/) we'll look at some tools `reflex` provides for making modifications to the graph in response to `Event`s.